Sustainability | EnvironmentClimate Change Initiatives

 ・TDK/TDK Electronics Factories Inakura Factory, East Site (Akita)

-・TDK Corporation Inakura Factory, West Site (Akita)
+・TDK/TDK Electronics Factories Inakura Factory, West Site (Akita, Japan)

 ・TDK/TDK Electronics Factories Honjo Factory, East Site (Akita)